 Strict infection control policies.

 The common areas like lobbies, elevators, hallways, and bistros are being heavily sanitized.
-All staff members are trained to follow best practices to prevent community spread of COVID-19, are being screened before each shift for symptoms of the virus, and are being tested weekly for Covid-19.
+All staff members are trained to follow best practices to prevent community spread of COVID-19, and are being screened before each shift for symptoms of the virus.
 They’re working closely with the New York Department of Public Health and local boards of health, following guidance from the Centers for Disease Control and Prevention.
 Also, The Arbors communities have adopted testing, screening, and contact tracing for residents, staff members, and visitors.

 Easy access to COVID-19 testing and vaccines.